Fidelity Guide – Read our In-Depth Fidelity Review

 Is Fidelity safe?

-Even so, Fidelity doesn't provide assured stop-loss protection.
+Nevertheless, Fidelity doesn't provide assured stop-loss protection.

 Why does Fidelity ask for my passport?